Marketing systems audit

 About

-I'm a Business Systems Architect with 15+ years across marketing, creative operations, product management, and founder roles.
-My work is built around one principle: you cannot fix what you cannot see.
+I'm a Business Systems Architect with 20+ years across marketing, creative operations, product management, and founder roles.

-Most recently, I was Director of Marketing at Meow Wolf Houston, where I built the campaign planning and coordination system that aligned creative, operations, retail, and guest experience teams across a high-volume, high-complexity environment.
-Before that, I led project management and art direction at Padrón & Co.
+Most recently, I was Director of Marketing at Meow Wolf Houston, where I built the campaign planning and coordination system that aligned creative, operations, retail, and guest experience teams.
+Before that, I led project management at Padrón & Co.
 I also founded and scaled a direct-to-consumer business from $80K to $500K in eight months.
+Product Management certified through Product School.

 20+ years experience across marketing, ops, product, and design